 Question: A property was my principal residence for the first 2 of the 5 years ending on the date of the sale of the property.
 For the 3 years before the date of the sale, I held the property as a rental property.
 Can I still exclude the gain on the sale and if so, how should I account for the depreciation I took while the property was rented?

 If you used and owned the property as your principal residence for 2 years out of the 5 year period ending on the date of sale, you have met the ownership and use tests for the exclusion.
 This is true even though the property was used as rental property for the 3 years before the date of the sale.
-In that case, you would qualify to exclude some or all of the gain on the sale of your home if you did not use the exclusion on the sale of another residence during the 2 year period that ends on the date of sale, or you used the exclusion within the last 2 years but this sale of your home is due to a change in employment, health, or unforeseen circumstances.
+In that case, you would qualify to exclude some or all of the gain on the sale of your home if you didn't use the exclusion on the sale of another residence during the 2 year period that ends on the date of sale, or you used the exclusion within the last 2 years but this sale of your home is due to a change in employment, health, or unforeseen circumstances.

 For rental property, the law has additional limits on the amount you may exclude.
 You may not exclude the part of your gain equal to any depreciation deduction allowed or allowable for periods after May 6, 1997.

 Generally, the law allows an annual depreciation deduction on your rental property and you must reduce the basis of the property by the amount of your depreciation deductions.
-If you do not claim some or all of the depreciation deductions allowable under the law, you must still reduce the basis of the property by the amount allowable before determining your gain on the sale of the property.
+If you don't claim some or all of the depreciation deductions allowable under the law, you must still reduce the basis of the property by the amount allowable before determining your gain on the sale of the property.